Embedding Generalized CP Symmetry in One Zero Texture Neutrino Mass Models: Generalized CP symmetries

 where the parameters $m_1, m_2, m_3$ and $\delta$m are real.
 The mass matrix $m'_\nu$ can be diagonalized by a real orthogonal matrix $R_{13}(\theta)$ given by

 As a result, in this case the lepton mixing matrix is given as

 One can notice that the second column of the mixing matrix is given by \(\frac{1}{\sqrt{3}} \), which corresponds to the cTBM mixing pattern.
 This correspondence arises due to the preserved \( G_2 \) symmetry.
 When other two CP symmetries \( X_1 \) and \( X_3 \) are imposed, the neutrino mass matrix also preserves the flavor symmetry \( G_2 = X_1 X_3^* = X_3 X_1^* \) as shown in Eqn \ref{eqn61}.
 The \( G_3 \) symmetry is excluded from our analysis due to its prediction of a zero reactor mixing angle, which is experimentally disfavored.
+Ref.~[39] studies the case $G_i = X_i$, where the generalized CP transformation is aligned with the residual flavor symmetry.
+In contrast, our work focuses on the case $G_i \neq X_i$, this leads to different phase relations and modified constraints on the mass matrix entries.
+The expression for the atmospheric mixing angle($Sin^2\theta_{23}$) in $X_1$ and $X_2$ cases are summarized in the table \ref{tab:GiXi_1} and \ref{tab:GiXi} as